Water Pump Types Explained

 Peripheral Water Pumps

-Peripheral water pumps, also known as regenerative or turbine pumps have a similar appearance to a centrifugal peripheral-pumppump.
+Peripheral water pumps, also known as regenerative or turbine pumps have a similar appearance to a centrifugal pump.
 The internals are different in the way they are capable of developing high discharge heads at low flow rates.
 The fluid in a peripheral pump is pumped into a peripheral channel (around the edge of the casing).
 Unlike standard centrifugal pumps, the curves do not flatten as the fluid flow decreases.
 To summarise the fluid moves along the circumference for the inlet to the outlet of the casing with increasing pressure.

 The application for peripheral pumps require careful evaluation of the maximum pressures which can be developed at zero flow condition.